 a.
 Contact public and private landowners, agencies, and nonprofit organizations to find out about volunteer opportunities.
+(See appendix B: Resources for information on control)

 BMP HTA-11: Dispose of unused live bait (worms) in garbage container.

 - a.
 If you use earthworms as fishing bait, throw any unused earthworms in the trash, not in the water or on the land (it is illegal to knowingly introduce any exotic species!). - b.
 Do not transport leaves, mulch, compost, or soil from one place to another unless you are confident that there are no earthworms or their cocoons present.